 The survey area covers a potential landfall at Long Strand.
 The beach is a long and uninterrupted stretch of sand and is buffered to the North from the R598 (Clonakilty Rd) and L4006 (to Galley Head) by a belt of grassy coastal sand dunes.
 (Figure 5.)
-Any requirement for beach access for vehicles or equipment will be solely via the existing track way adjacent to the Fish Basket Café.
+Any requirement for beach access for vehicles or equipment (such as a 5T mini-digger, shown below, for excavation of trial pits) will be solely via the existing track way adjacent to the Fish Basket Café.
+This access track is approximately 4m in width and used by the Local Authority for vehicles to access the beach.
+The mini digger proposed for excavating the trial pits is 1.96m in width.
+Small boulders are ordinarily placed at the roadside to prevent unauthorised access.
 (Figure 6.)
+Any requirement for access to the track will be co-ordinated with the Local Authority.
 No vehicles or equipment will traverse the sand dune system.